advertisement

 Days after teachers were notified of pending staff reductions, Naperville Unit District 203 school board members voted to reject the plan to lay off 38 educators.

-The decision came after hours of public comment from students, parents and staff at Monday’s board meeting.
-They requested that the board reconsider the proposal to cut staff.
+The decision came after hours of public comment from students, parents and teachers at Monday’s board meeting.
+Dozens offered support for educators who received an honorable dismissal notice last week and asked the board to reconsider the layoffs.

 “The board spent last night listening, truly listening, to our community,” District 203 Superintendent Dan Bridges said in a statement Tuesday.
 “Our community emphasized what we know: our teachers matter deeply to our students and families.
 They are at the heart of what makes Naperville 203 strong, and we want to preserve that stability in our classrooms.”